The Death of Superman (film): Plot

 Superman has become a popular superhero in Metropolis and the world.
 After foiling an attempted abduction of the mayor by Intergang, he takes a piece of their technology to S.T.A.R.
 Labs for analysis.
 Following this, Superman is interviewed by Daily Planet reporter Lois Lane about his family heritage and the origins of how he came to Earth.
-Later that night, Lois meets Clark Kent’s (Superman’s human identity which Lois doesn't know) adoptive parents.
-Because of her little knowledge about Clark’s personal life, Lois leaves upset and reconsiders their relationship.
+Later that night, Lois meets Clark Kent's adoptive parents.
+Because of her little knowledge about Clark's personal life, Lois leaves upset and reconsiders their relationship.

 At S.T.A.R.
-Labs, Dr. Silas Stone and Dr. John Irons examine the technology from the Intergang attack and confirm it to be of mixed Apokoliptian and Earth origin, leaving Superman to suspect that his archenemy Lex Luthor was involved in supplying Intergang.
-Luthor, who is currently in government custody, denies his involvement, but Superman remains suspicious.
-Meanwhile in space, astronauts Hank Henshaw, his wife Terri, and their crew are suddenly impacted by a meteorite that portaled out of nowhere.
-The meteor damages their ship, killing Terri and the crew, leaving Hank’s fate unknown.
-Upon crash landing in the ocean, Lex Luthor sends a submarine crew to investigate while the Atlanteans do the same.
-Without warning, the Atlanteans and the sub crew are attacked and killed by a large being in a containment suit, who tears across the country on a rampage.
+Labs, Dr. Silas Stone and Dr. John Henry Irons examine the technology from the Intergang attack and confirm it to be of mixed Apokoliptian and Earth origin, leading Superman to suspect that his archenemy Lex Luthor might be to blame, though Luthor denies his involvement.
+Meanwhile, in space, astronauts Hank Henshaw, his wife Terri, and their crew are suddenly impacted by a meteorite, killing Terri and the crew and leaving Hank's fate unknown.
+After the meteor crash-lands in the ocean, Luthor and Atlantis separately send crews to investigate, where they are attacked and killed by a large being in a containment suit.

-At a restaurant owned by Superman fan Bibbo Bibbowski, Clark confesses to Lois that he is Superman and that he loves her.
-Meanwhile, the unknown being heads toward Metropolis, attacking everything and everyone it sees until the Justice League arrives to confront it.
-The being leaves several members of the League injured and nearly kills Wonder Woman before Superman arrives to confront it.
-The being emerges from its suit and is revealed to be a gray-skinned, white-haired monster with incredible strength, stamina, and invulnerability.
-The creature, dubbed "Doomsday" by Lois, attacks Superman, who grapples with it.
-Superman and Doomsday engage in a fierce battle across Metropolis which eventually leaves Superman critically wounded and exhausted.
-When the monster sees Lois and prepares to kill her, Superman flies toward it at full speed and deals a blow that snaps Doomsday's neck, ending the monster's violent rampage.
-Superman is victorious, but is stabbed in the chest and dies in Lois' arms, a scene that is filmed by Jimmy Olsen.